vaadin/eslint-config-vaadin/README.md

 A config that contains the JavaScript linting rules.

-This config requires `vaadin/prettier` that must be added the very last i.e. after any other configs.
+This config requires `vaadin/prettier` which must be added after any other configs.

 ```js
 {